ImChong/Practice_LeetCode_C/README.md

 > Ctrl+Shift+B
 > ```
 >
-> for the source code to accomplish the above code please see [source code](.vscode/tasks.json).
+> for the code to accomplish the above behavior please see [source code](.vscode/tasks.json).

 ### VSCode Extension - Code Runner